Azure/azure-search-vector-samples/demo-javascript/readme.md

    + Azure OpenAI deployment name can be found in Azure AI Studio.
 Azure portal provides a link.
 We used `text-embedding-ada-002` for our deployment name.
    + Azure OpenAI API version used for testing is `2023-05-15`.
    + Azure OpenAI keys and endpoints can be found in the Azure portal pages for your Azure OpenAI resource.
-   + Azure Cognitive Search endpoint should be the full URL, starting with `https://`.
+   + Azure AI Search endpoint should be the full URL, starting with `https://`.
-   + Azure Cognitive Search admin API key can be found in the **Keys** page in the Azure portal.
+   + Azure AI Search admin API key can be found in the **Keys** page in the Azure portal.
-   + Azure Cognitive Search index name should be unique, and start with a lowercase letter (no spaces or slashes).
+   + Azure AI Search index name should be unique, and start with a lowercase letter (no spaces or slashes).

    This end-to-end JavaScript sample shows you how to create a search index, generate documents embeddings, and upload them to an index.
 It also demonstrates several vector queries.
 It attemps to run a hybrid query that invokes semantic search.
 If you want that query to run, be sure to enable semantic search on your search service.